JustAlittleWolf/Material-You-Discord-Theme/README.md

 * `--myc-background-hue`: specify which color will be used for the background.
 It is set to 0 by default which is Red.
 You can find the Hue of your favourite color by going to [htmlcolorcodes](https://htmlcolorcodes.com/color-picker/), selecting your color and copying the value next to "H".
 * `--myc-background-saturation`: change how saturated the background color will be.
 A lower value will result in a more gray-ish image.
 If you are using light mode, you probably need to increase this value by a lot.
 * `--myc-background-lightness`: change how bright the background color will be.
-* `--myc-link-lightness: 1.5`: change how brightly links are displayed.
+* `--myc-link-lightness`: change how brightly links are displayed.
 You probably need to lower this value a bit if you are using light mode.
 * `--myc-ui-lightness`: change how bright the Discord logo and some buttons are.
 With bright colors like yellow reducing this value improves readability in the settings page.

 ### Preview